 - Travel teaches you more about what you like and don’t like.
 I learned I like parts of the socializing (I like meeting new people, but don’t talk my ear off.), the quality of the food and beaches, comfortable living quarters, and bargain prices of hostels, but I don’t like unclean bathrooms or beds, noisy roommates, or insects.
 I realized through the trip that I don’t like super remote destinations, unlike some travel YouTubers.
 Spending two to three days in an airplane, bus, motorcycle, and ferry for a 3- to 5- hour payoff isn’t worth it.
 I’d rather spend a few hours to get to a beach and relax there for two to three days.
 And some touristy parts of a beach, like Alona beach, are actually pretty cool as long as they aren’t super overcrowded.
 I liked how food and tours are accessible nearby.

 - The Filipino people are usually, friendly and helpful.
-Of course, I’m told there are bad ones too, who will steal your stuff, so be careful.
-There is variance, like with all people.
-Each have different levels of friendliness and personality.
-(I remember one girl poking me and telling me to get off when I started to oversleep and wasn’t entirely sure which bus stop to get off at while returning from the Chocolate Hills in Bohol.
-I remember others assuring me they’ll tell me when to get off on a mini-bus when I was trying to go to the mall in Tacloban City.
-And I remember the generous family who took me on a tour of the island that Magellan planted the first cross in the Philippines and paid for my food and stay.)
+Of course, there are bad ones too.
+I was warned that I should still be smart.
+If I lay my stuff around, it will get stolen.
+Filipinos are different, but in general, they’re upbeat, friendly, and helpful.
+I remember one girl passenger poking me and telling me to get off when I overslept a bit and wasn’t sure which bus stop to get off at while returning from the Chocolate Hills in Bohol.
+I remember others assuring me they’ll tell me when to get off on a mini-bus when I was trying to go to the mall in Leyte.
+And I remember the generous family who took me on a tour of the island that Magellan planted the first cross in the Philippines and paid for my food and stay.

 - Get off the beaten path.
 The Philippines isn’t a popular destination for U.S. citizens, so you may think it’s already off the path.
 But there are still well-trodden tourist destinations in the Philippines.
 Keep an eye out for new, less popular destinations.
 For example, my hostel was in the forest in the middle of Bohol Island.
 It had a beach you could walk out to, which 99% of tourists don’t know about.
 Instead, everyone goes to the popular beach on the coast.